Transfer Learning-Based Surrogate Modeling for Nonlinear Time-History Response Analysis of High-Fidelity Structural Models: Conclusions and Future Challenges

 In this paper, we propose a transfer learning-based framework that enables the efficient construction of surrogate models for high-fidelity response analysis models with a limited number of numerical simulations as training data.
 The proposed framework employs low-fidelity response analysis models as source-domain models and applies transfer learning, which allows the development of the target surrogate models without large training datasets.
 Utilizing the proposed framework and newly developed MNN architecture, in which causality is incorporated, we successfully constructed a surrogate model for a 20-story SMF.
 An SDOF model was used as the low-fidelity response analysis model, and the surrogate model of the SMF model was constructed with as few as 20 training samples.
 The constructed surrogate models can accurately predict time-history responses of the SMF and representative values (e.g., PFA and IDR) for hazard-consistent ground motions generated by the machine learning-based ground motion generative model (GMGM)\cite{matsumoto2025}.
 In conclusion, the newly developed framework provides an efficient and robust method for constructing high-fidelity structural surrogate models which are practical for performance evaluation of buildings and civil engineering structures.

-Although this study enables the efficient construction of surrogate models for high-fidelity structural time-history responses, current damage assessment of buildings or components still heavily relies on peak response metrics such as PFA and peak IDR.
-Therefore, further studies are required to develop fragility databases based on time-history responses.
-These will fully leverage the models' capabilities and significantly enhance the PBEE framework.
+Although this study enables the efficient construction of surrogate models for higher-fidelity structural time-history responses, current damage assessment of buildings and components still largely relies on peak response metrics, such as peak floor acceleration (PFA) and peak inter-story drift ratio (IDR).
+Further studies are therefore required to develop fragility databases that explicitly incorporate time-history response information.
+Such developments would allow the full capabilities of the proposed surrogate modeling framework to be leveraged and would further enhance the PBEE framework.
+In addition, while the present study focuses on a single representative steel moment frame, the proposed framework is not restricted to this configuration and can be applied to other structural systems and building scales, which will be reported in future studies.